 For the wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord.

 - Romans 6:23

-As Christians we need to carefully read what it says and formulate our models on what the Word says without trying to compromise it to what the world says.
-The world has been wrong plenty of times before.
+As Christians we need to carefully read what the Bible says and formulate our models on what it says without trying to somehow match what it teaches to what the world says.
+The world has been wrong many of times before.

 Exegesis - Genesis 1:2

 The conjunction "and" simply denotes a sequence of events that flow one from the other.
 They could have used another construction if they wanted a "gap" there.
 On the first day (In the beginning) God creates space (heavens) and matter (earth).
 Now Moses focuses on the matter and describes its condition when it was originally formed.
 Any other conclusion is "read" into it in order to harmonize it with a man-made theory.

 Gap theory people translate this as the earth was ruined (like after a nuclear holocaust).
 But in harmony with the first verse, this verse simply builds on the ideas already presented: the basic space and matter were created.
 Verse 2 comments on the condition of the matter at this time: it had no shape or form, and it was empty, without inhabitants.
 The raw materials were there, the potential was there but had not yet been shaped into what we recognize as the earth and the universe yet.

 ...darkness was on the face (surface) of the deep...

 No form, no motion, no light.
 This phrase is also a descriptive one where the author is not describing what God is doing but rather giving a description of the universe as the initial elements of time, space and matter that have been created.
 The earth was without form, the oceans had no boundaries, there was no light since the matter had not yet been energized.

 Henry Morris suggests that "…elements of matter and molecules of water were present, but not yet energized." (p.
 51) It was a kind of formless, dark soup with no sound, shape or form.